funnelfiasco/resume/bcotton-resume.md

 * Develop messaging for producers and consumers of open source software
 * Work with partner companies and projects to develop blog posts and webinar content
 * Engage with industry foundations (Linux Foundation, Cloud Native Computing Foundation, OpenSSF)
-* Act as co-lead of the Docker-Sponsored Open Source program
+* Co-lead the Docker-Sponsored Open Source program

 ### Red Hat
 *Principal Program Manager (October 2021 – May 2023)*